silentdiverchris/Archivist/README.md

 # Installation
 There is no installer package, currently you need to download the code and build it locally.

-I'll generate a proper release/installer soon when it's stabilised a bit.
+I'll generate a proper release/installer soon....
+==pri:1-b:n= Create release package

 It was created with Net Core 6.0.0 preview 6 and Visual Studio 2022 beta, so if you want to build it locally you'll definitely need at least the former, and will probably get a raft of downgrade issues if you don't use the latter.